SSHFC/docs/docs/admin.md

 ![Admin Dashboard](img/admin_setup.png){ align=center }

 A click of the “Setup” menu item displays a site configuration page as shown in the figure below with options of configuring “Institution Detail”, “SMTP and SMS Settings”  and  “Operational Configurations”.
+The “Institution Detail” tab provides the administrator the opportunity to configure the site names to be used as the SSMIS application is used, site logos and relevant contact information for SSHFC.

 *showing institutional details*
 ![Admin Dashboard](img/admin-config-one.png){ align=center }